CeeThinwa/knowledge-hub/book/blending_the_4.md

 All the above affect how the data pipeline for the NLP system will be built, as well as the analysis and modelling steps required.

-The data endpoints may also be customized according to the consumer; data in use by the computer would need to be seen by technical users and then encoded, as shown in the visual below:
+The data endpoints may also be customized according to the consumer.

+Data in use by the computer would need to be

+* put in by data entry workers and
+* seen by the technical team for encoding.

+This is shown in the visual below: